mstsanzida2002/mstsanzida2002/README.md

 # 💫 About Me:
 <br><br>I am a passionate CSE student with interests in software development, machine learning, networking, and computer graphics.
-I have experience in MERN stack development, database systems, OpenGL projects, and C#/C++ programming.
+I have experience in MERN stack development, database systems, OpenGL projects, python, AI/ML environment and C#/C++ programming.
 I enjoy problem-solving, learning new technologies, and working on innovative projects, with a long-term goal of contributing to the tech industry and building my own IT company.